2019 UST Growling Tigers basketball team: Roster changes

 Cameroonian center Steve Akomo has used up his eligibility but is ably replaced by the Beninese Soulémane Chabi Yo, a transferee from Colegio de San Lorenzo who led the Griffins to the 2017 UCBL championship.

-Mario Bonleon and Season 81 team captain Marvin Lee decided to forego their final playing year to join the commercial leagues.
+Mario Bonleon and Season 81 team captain Marvin Lee decided to forgo their final playing year to join the commercial leagues.
 Bonleon announced to the team that he was not coming back due to recurring injuries.
 He had made his decision before the Tigers played their last game of the season.
 Lee was the team's second leading scorer last season behind Renzo Subido and had played long minutes in UST's preseason games but was advised by their head coach to pursue playing in the MPBL in lieu of his final year in college.
 His Season 81 scoring average was 14.4 points per game.

 Germy Mahinay and Joshua Marcos also played in the preseason, but both decided to transfer to other schools with Mahinay going to National University and Marcos to College of Saint Benilde.
 Toby Agustin, who saw limited action last season also transferred to Mapúa University.

 Aldin Ayo's twofold rebuilding plan to hold on to players from the UST high school program and to find talents from the countryside could not be any more evident this season with the arrival of UST Tiger Cubs' mythical team member Mark Nonoy, La Union native Rhenz Abando, and Davao City rookie standout Deo Cuajao.

 Nonoy himself was scouted while he was in his junior year at Hua Siong College in Iloilo.
 He was representing Western Visayas in the Palarong Pambansa where he scored 43 points in a game against the Northern Mindanao team.
 He earlier scored 41 points for Hua Siong in their championship win over Bacolod Tay Tung High School in the 2018 Iloilo Invitational 17 Under Boys Basketball tournament.